 Fortunately, there are specific strategies that we can teach to make addition easier for our students, and accessible for all of them.

 Now, before I get started talking about these strategies, I do want to let you know that I have a free webinar on this topic.
-Throughout the approximately 40-minute webinar I’ll discuss a multitude of addition strategies that will make your teaching more effective and efficient than ever before.
-You can read more about that webinar and get registered HERE.
+Throughout the live webinar we’ll discuss a multitude of addition and subtraction strategies that will make your teaching more effective and efficient than ever before.
+Fact fluency is possible for all of your students.
+Read more about this month’s webinars HERE.

 Alternatively, if you are looking for a resource where all of the work is done for you, you may be interested in The Addition Station, a self-paced, student-centered math station where students work through the basic addition facts and strategies, mastering each one as they go.
 Strategies are integrated in a strategic manner, ensuring that students build on their understanding progressively.
 See The Addition Station for Grades 1-2 HERE and The Addition Station for Grades 3-4 HERE.